Skip to navigation

 The supply boat Taporo V visits Rikitea

 On Saturday 31st May a huge boat came into port, docked, dropped off lots of containers and fuel, and left again.
-I only say this to highlight the supply system here: you wait for the supply ship, buy everything you can while the shops are well stocked, and then hold out for another four weeks or so until the next one arrives.
+I only say this to highlight the supply system here: you wait for the supply ship, buy everything you can while the shops are well stocked, and then you hold out for another four weeks or so until the next one arrives.

 Ships' Party

-Tuesday 3rd June was party night: Richard and Gail on the schooner Jan van Gent invited everybody who was anybody to a 'bring a dessert and a musical instrument' evening, a very well attended do that saw some amazing desserts (oh, and some of my ANZAC cookies from Zeke).
+Tuesday 3rd June was party night; Richard and Gail on the schooner Jan van Gent invited everybody who was anybody to a 'bring a dessert and a musical instrument' evening, a very well attended do that saw some amazing desserts (oh, and some of my ANZAC cookies from Zeke).
 I took my penny whistle, on which I could play 'Molly Malone', but that was about all I could manage until Laurent fished out his guitar.
 I scraped together a solo performance of The Senators' 'The Girl I Adore' and Billy Bragg's 'The Man in the Iron Mask' – it was good to play a guitar after so long without one – and we all saw the wee hours in with beer and good cheer.

 Come and Go